fedeprat/fedeprat/README.md

 I love react and writing TypeScript

-📫 If you have any question you can reach me by my [LinkedIn](https://www.linkedin.com/in/fred-prat/) or you can send me a message through my web [here](https://portfoliowebfred.vercel.app/contact)
+📫 If you have any questions you can reach me by my [LinkedIn](https://www.linkedin.com/in/fred-prat/) or you can send me a message through my web [here](https://portfoliowebfred.vercel.app/contact)